FilmColors/VIAN/_docs/source/user_interface/interface_detail/interface_detail.rst

 ===================
 Interface in Detail
 ===================
 In this section, you get a detailed overview over the different tool windows listed beneath.
+The order is the same as in the **Control Panel** top-down.

 .. toctree::
    :maxdepth: 4

-   inspector
+   player
    outliner
    timeline
+   inspector
+   screenshot_manager
+   colorimetry
+   analyses
+   classification
+   upload
+   setup
+   vocabulary
+   corpus
+   query